One sentence in. A shipped site out.

 You stay in control

 - You approve the launch posts.
-Moonshift drafts copy for X and LinkedIn.
-Nothing is posted until you approve each one.
+Drafts for X and LinkedIn.
+Nothing is posted until you approve.

 - You own the site.
-The files are saved to your own account.
-You can hand them to any freelancer or move to another host any time.
+The files live in your account.
+Hand them to a freelancer or move hosts any time.

 - You can iterate.
-Not happy with the headline?
-Ask for a new version.
-Want a different tone?
-Say so.
-Moonshift rewrites without starting from scratch.
+Ask for a new headline or a different tone.
+Moonshift rewrites without starting over.

 What if something feels off?